 Congo Tetra (Phenacogrammus Interruptus) Fish Species Profile

-These species have a full-bodied typical tetra shape with rather large scales.
+This Congo Tetra has a full-bodied typical Tetra shape with rather large scales.
 The males have beautiful greyish-violet fins with white edges, with the dorsal, anal, and tail fins sporting long veiled edges.

 |Scientific Name||Phenacogrammus Interruptus|